pysonDB/pysonDB/README.md

 <h2>Contributing</h2>

-Whether reporting bugs, discussing improvements and new ideas or writing extensions: Contributions to TinyDB are welcome!
+Whether reporting bugs, discussing improvements and new ideas or writing extensions: Contributions to pysonDB are welcome!
 Here's how to get started:

 * Check for issues or open a issue or open a feature requests.
 * Fork the repository on Github